 Matthew Petty, who represents central Fayetteville in Ward 2, said he’s all for extending Rupple, but he would rather see the city build a two-lane road on the new stretch instead of the staff-recommended four-lane boulevard.

-Petty, chairman of the City Council’s Street Committee, said constructing four traffic lanes through 1.5 miles of undeveloped land is too much, too soon.
+Petty, chair of the City Council’s Street Committee, said constructing four traffic lanes through 1.5 miles of undeveloped land is too much, too soon.

 Petty said scaling back the plans to only include two lanes between Owl Creek and MLK would free up about $1.7 million that could be put toward improvements on North College Avenue in midtown Fayetteville.